 Rules of Reverence

-- No open food or drinks are allowed inside of the Church, Long Barrack, or Exhibit
+- No open food or drinks are allowed inside of the Church, Long Barrack, or Collections Center.

-- No Camera or cell phone use permitted inside the historic structures
+- No flash photography permitted inside the historic structures.

 The Alamo Complex stands as a memorial to not only the heroes of the Texas Revolution, but those who came before and after the historic battle who also built and shaped Texas.
 The Alamo also stands for freedom, and supports the freedoms laid out in our Federal and State Constitutions, including the free speech guarantees of the First Amendment.
 Pursuant to purposes stated above, and as described below, only certain areas of the Alamo Complex are available for events and expression by members of the public.
 The remainder of the Alamo Complex is a nonpublic forum.
 Alamo staff and official volunteers reserve the right to request visitors to respect this policy or vacate the premises.

 Due to ongoing preservation and restoration projects, we are currently unable to plan for large events in front of the Alamo Chapel or Alamo Plaza.
 However, the gathering area to the immediate south of Alamo Plaza provides a substantially similar alternative.
 If you would like a permit to use the gathering area, please reach out to the City of San Antonio or email Jennifer Fraga.

 As the Alamo Complex is a place of reverence, the Alamo staff and official Alamo volunteers reserve the right to request visitors to the interior and exterior features of the Alamo Complex, including Alamo Plaza, whose clothing features obscene language or images, or encourages violent or illegal behavior, to conceal these messages or leave the Alamo Complex.